Cadet Pilot Programme at

 FLYING TRAINING (COMMERCIAL PILOT LICENCE – CPL)

-LICENSING AND CONVERSION PROCESS
+LICENSE CONVERSION PROCESS

 Phase 4